 Like each of it's members, the story of The Occasionalists is a quirky one.
 On a hot July night in 2013, Mark Vincent, invited three of his friends, John Allgood, John Marshall and Barry Stelboum (along with a few other musician friends) over to his home to help celebrate his birthday by playing some songs while his other guests would join us, unrehearsed, to sing.
 Basically, live band karaoke.
 We drank, we played and that was it.

-Oh, don’t get us wrong, The Occasionalists will gladly take your money if you want us to play your next wedding, bar mitzvah or impeachment party.
+While a tiny (tiny) bit of normalcy has now returned to the White House (but not, sadly, the world), the band is still playing benefit show for important causes.
+However, don’t get us wrong, The Occasionalists will gladly take your money if you want us to play your next wedding, bar mitzvah or block party.